ksob/booking-sync/README.md

 # README

-This is a Ruby on Rails API application that allows simple booking.
+This is a Ruby on Rails API application that allows for simple booking.

 * Database creation
 rails db:setup